jakovid/nutrient-tracker/README.md

 ## Project Overview

-**Objective:** Design and develop a rapid prototype app within a two-week timeframe for a Taipei-based startup studio.
+**Objective:** Design and develop a rapid prototype web application within a two-week timeframe for a Taipei-based startup studio.

 **Background:** The startup studio is dedicated to forging businesses and products centered on root cause analyses and functional health solutions.
 I was privileged to join the inaugural group of rapid prototype developers.
 Our objective was to ideate and fashion instrumental tools for evaluation.
 The initial week was dedicated to in-depth industry research and idea presentation, subsequently leading to an accelerated development sprint for product realization.